 Sponsored By TenCate Protective Fabrics

-TenCate Protective Fabrics is enabling millions of people worldwide to be great at what they do.
-Generations of professionals in firefighting, emergency response, military, light and heavy industry, energy, oil and gas have been relying on our fabrics for safety, comfort and confidence.
-From the harshest working conditions to the welcoming sight of home.
-Because we recognize that the people we’re protecting are unique individuals whose lives extend beyond work.
+As a leading global producer of protective fabrics, TenCate Protective Fabrics enables millions of people worldwide to be great at what they do.
+Generations of professionals in industry, fire service, healthcare, military and police rely on our fabrics for safety, comfort and confidence.
+From the harshest working conditions to the welcoming sight of home, we recognize that the people we’re protecting are unique individuals whose lives extend beyond work.
 Supporting their evolving needs, our innovations lead the way in user-centered design, technology and sustainability.
-At TenCate Protective Fabrics, we are proud to carry on our long-standing manufacturing tradition into the future as we continue to design, develop and produce fabrics that bring out the best in professionals.
-In work as well as in life.
+This ideology drives us to carry on our 300-year-old manufacturing tradition as we continue to design, develop and produce fabrics that bring out the best in professionals – in work, as well as in life.

 Find out more at TenCateFabrics.com.